The CFRM program is pleased to announce its external Advisory Board:

 George Papanicolaou, Professor of Mathematics, Stanford University

-David Stein, CIO, Parametric Portfolio Associate
+David Stein, CIO, Parametric Portfolio Associates

 George Zinn, Corporate VP and Treasurer, Microsoft